 Olympia (*1990) decided against studying astrophysics and studied landscape architecture at Universität Kassel instead.
 What remains of her first interest is her attention to detail and a liking for large-scale projects.
 Having received her bachelor's degree she left Hesse and obtained her master's degree in landscape architecture at Technische Universität Berlin.
 Olympia worked for Latz Riehl Partner Landschaftsarchitekten and for k1 Landschaftsarchitekten.
 She joined Atelier Loidl in 2018 as project team member.

 Pascal (*1992) did an apprenticeship as landscape gardener in Deggendorf where he was involved in the realisation of large-scale public projects.
 He started studying landscape architecture at Technische Universität Berlin (bachelor) and was the winner of the Peter-Joseph-Lenné-Award 2016.
-He joined Atelier Loidl in 2017 as master's student and intern.
+In 2021, Pascal graduated with a Master's degree in Landscape Architecture from the TU Berlin and has since the beginning been a creative head of our competition team.